R-Computing-Lab/BGmisc/paper/paper.md

 # Acknowledgements
 <!--
-We acknowledge contributions from Jonathan D. Trattner.
+We acknowledge contributions from Jonathan D. Trattner, ....
 -->
 # References